COLLECTION 3: TRADITION AND MODERNITY

 — Second column, Dupleix, 1607

-The order of the lines is that of Bossuet.
-To facilitate reading, the order of Dupleix was changed, so that the same types of arguments are on the same line; the numbering corresponds to the order in Dupleix’s typology.
+The order of the lines is Bossuet’s.
+For ease of reading, Dupleix’s order of has been changed, so that the same types of arguments are on the same line; the numbering corresponds to the order in Dupleix’s typology.

 Bossuet, 1677 |